rogerfar/rdt-client/README.md

 1. Browse to [http://127.0.0.1:6500](http://127.0.0.1:6500) (or the path of your server).
 1. The very first credentials you enter in will be remembered for future logins.
 1. Click on `Settings` on the top and enter your Real-Debrid API key (found here: [https://real-debrid.com/apitoken](https://real-debrid.com/apitoken).
 1. If you are using docker then the `Download path` setting needs to be the same as in your docker file mapping.
-By default this is `/data/downloads`
+By default this is `/data/downloads`.
+If you are using Windows, this is a path on your host.
 1. Same goes for `Mapped path`, but this is the destination path from your docker mapping.
 This is a path on your host.
+For Windows, this will most likely be the same as the `Download path`.
 1. Save your settings.

 ### Download Clients